Categories

 In December 2021, the Art Museum Bern published the “Gurlitt Estate Database“.
 The database provides information on 1,663 artworks falling into the following categories: books (4), objects (22), sculptures (37), crafts (67), paintings (134), drawings (611) and prints (788).
 The art objects are also searchable by provenance category: green (155), red (9), yellow-green (1,442), yellow-red (29) and post 1945 (26).
 More information can be found in the museum’s media release from 10 December 2021.

-Bührle Collection:
+Bührle Collection

 In November 2021, former members and staff of the Independent Commission of Experts: Switzerland ‒ Second World War (ICE), the so-called “Bergier Commission”, called for a just and fair solution in dealing with the artworks of the Bührle Collection Foundation by following the principles outlined in the Washington Agreement of 1998 as well as in the Terezín Declaration of 2009.
 This call for more research was in response to the publication of the research report “Kriegsgeschäfte, Kapital und Kunsthaus.
 Die Sammlung Emil Bührle im historischen Kontext” and the exhibition as well as presentation of the Emil Bührle collection at the Kunsthaus Zürich.